exakat/exakat-docs/Reference/Rules/Type/ShouldTypecast.rst

   When typecasting, it is better to use the casting operator, such as ``(int)`` or ``(bool)``.

 Functions such as `intval() <https://www.php.net/intval>`_ or `settype() <https://www.php.net/settype>`_ are always slower.
+This is a micro-optimisation, although such conversion may be use multiple times, leading to a larger performance increase.

+Note that `intval() <https://www.php.net/intval>`_ may also be used to convert an integer to another base. `Intval() <https://www.php.net/intval>`_ called with 2 arguments are skipped by this rule.

 .. code-block:: php